OHBA-analysis/osl/README.md

 - `hbaws.yml` if you are using an OHBA workstation at Oxford.
 - `bmrc.yml` if you are using the BMRC at Oxford.

 Note, all of the above environments come with Jupyter Notebook installed.
-The `hbaws.yml` environment also comes with Spyder installed.
+The `hbaws.yml` and `m1_mac.yml` environments also comes with Spyder installed.

 Deleting osl
 ------------